Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 to an object of higher integrity.

-(The monks can't make requests of the chief priests, and the villagers can't ask anyone for help.)
+(The monks can't make requests of the chief priests, and the villagers can't ask anyone for help.
+The more enlightened layers will send new information down when they feel that it's appropriate.)

 For both Bell-LaPadula and Biba: Reading is simple, all I have to do is look at the page.
 Writing is more involved, I must have a pen, and ink, and move the pen.
 So, "simple" ones have to do with reading, the others, "star", with writing.